 Similarly in India, the National Air Quality Monitoring Programme (NAMP) identified the limitation of inadequate PM monitoring systems.
 National Clean Air Programme (NCAP) is a target to attain targets of national ambient air quality standards (NAAQS).
 It has also allocated a budget to expand the networks of PM monitors.
 Along with monitoring of pollutants, it addresses the institutional and administrative aspects of air pollution reduction.

 OIZOM’S PARTICULATE MATTER (PM) MONITORS

-Oizom’s Dustroid, a dust monitoring device, specifically measures high particulate pollution loads experienced at mining and construction sites.
+Oizom’s Dustroid – dust monitoring device specifically measures high particulate pollution loads experienced at mining and construction sites.
 Oizom’s Polludrone measures gaseous pollutants along with particulate pollutants (PM1, PM2.5, PM10).
 Both the PM monitors also measure meteorological parameters such as temperature, humidity, wind speed, and wind direction.
 OIZOM’s devices provide high-quality monitoring data at an economical cost.
 Further data integration with various platforms results in the generation of dynamic pollution maps.

 OIZOM’s PM monitors are a perfect choice for monitoring PM2.5 and PM10 concentration at airports, roads and highways, and underground facilities such as tunnels and parking lots.
 Supplementary details on how to select the monitoring location can be found in OIZOM’s Whitepaper on location selection.